 Now, activate the virtual environment.

-The final stage now is to install the actual Flask software in your virtual environment.
-You do this with Pip3, which will install all the components needed for Flask, such as Jinja2, Werkzeug WSG web application library and its modules.
+The final stage is installing the actual Flask software in your virtual environment.
+You do this with Pip3, which will install all the components needed for Flask, such as Jinja2, Werkzeug WSG web application library, and its modules.

 pip3 install flask